 By allowing colleagues to take on more responsibility and use their initiative, you allow them to become more autonomous.
 Give them the space and freedom to try out new ideas.

 A lack of relatedness results in us feeling isolated and lonely, which can reduce creativity, commitment and collaboration in teams.
 You can negate this by introducing a buddy system, or mentoring arrangements, or just by upping the regularity of your communication.
-This is particularly important at the moment, with many working remotely.
+This is particularly important for remote workers.

-When we do connect with others, we get a hit of the ‘love’ hormone called oxytocin.
-The more oxytocin that is released, the more connected we feel.
-Work to build super strong bonds through regular contact, informal chatter and video calls with the team.
+When we connect with others, we get a hit of the ‘love’ hormone called oxytocin.
+The more oxytocin that’s released, the more connected we feel.
+Work to build stronger bonds with your team members through regular contact, informal chatter and video calls.
 Get everyone on camera and invest in spending time with each other.